If you experience difficulty paying your bill:

-If you experience difficulty paying your bill, contact our Council Tax department immediately - don't wait until we send you a reminder.
+- contact our Council Tax department immediately - don't wait until we send you a reminder

-- a summons will be issued
+- we issue a summons

 If you've recently received a court summons for council tax arrears:

 - you don't have to attend court unless you want to dispute your case